 I like to work with canvas.
 Throw some paint on it, add a saying, and then hang it up on the wall.
 I will make some that are motivational, that make me happy, some homey sayings, something funny, you name it.
 The issue I have encountered is that I prefer to use large canvases.
-Canvases, that are larger than the vinyl sheets I purchase.
-So I thought it would be useful to share how to make larger than cut canvas posters.
+Canvases, that are larger than the vinyl sheets I purchase (typically 12″ x 12″).
+So I thought it would be useful to share how to cut larger than mat on Cricut for canvas posters.

 Create your Word Art

 You need to have something in mind that you want to be displayed.
 I recently decided on creating one that says “everything is figureouable”.
 I saw the phrase and thought, yes, this is what I need.

 So I went to Design Space for my Cricut and typed it out, then picked out a font that I liked.
 Nothing overly fancy, but just in the style that I found pleasing that day.

 If you want to use a font that you don’t have in DS, you can learn how to upload new fonts to Cricut Design Space here.